The Secret of My Success (1987 film): Plot

 After inspecting company reports, Brantley realizes that Howard and most of his fellow "suits" (executives) are making pointless or damaging decisions.
 He notices an empty office in the building due to one of Howard's frequent firings.
 Using his access to the mailroom and his understanding of the company, he creates and assumes the identity of Carlton Whitfield, a new executive.

 While handling two jobs (switching between casual apparel and business suits in the elevator), Brantley sparks romantic interest from Christy Wills, a fellow financial wizard who recently graduated from Harvard.
-He meets Vera by driving her home in a company limo at his employer's request.
-She persuades him to stay for a swim and seduces him.